What Acids Should I Use on My Face for Healthy Skin?

 What It Does:

-It basically works by dissolving the bonds that hold dead skin cells together to make them easily shed off.
 By doing that, it encourages cell turnover and reduces the appearance of fine lines, wrinkles, and hyperpigmentation.
 Think of it as your at-home skin polisher.

 Salicylic Acid